Jennifer Lopez Recalls How Paralyzing Panic Attacks Led to a Lifestyle Change - E! Online

 The "Let's Get Loud" singer remembered "feeling totally normal" and then "all of a sudden I felt as if I couldn't move."

-"I was completely frozen," she wrote, noting that she "couldn't see clearly" and the physical symptoms "started to scare me and the fear compounded itself.
+"I was completely frozen," she wrote, noting that she "couldn't see clearly" and the "physical symptoms I was having started to scare me and the fear compounded itself.
 Now I know it was a classic panic attack brought on by exhaustion, but I had never even heard the term at the time."

 The Halftime star said she sought help from a medical professional and realized that she needed to make changes in her life.

 "I was so terrified I thought I was losing my mind," Jennifer recalled, after meeting with the doctor for the first time.
 "I asked the doctor if I was going crazy.
 He said, 'No, you're not crazy.
-You need sleep...get 7 to 9 hours of sleep per night, don't drink caffeine, and make sure you get your workouts in if you're going to do this much work.'"
+You need sleep...get seven to nine hours of sleep per night, don't drink caffeine, and make sure you get your workouts in if you're going to do this much work.'"

 Now, the star makes sure to prioritize her mental health, including getting her beauty sleep.
 According to J.Lo, rest "accumulates over time," but it comes with epic results.
 Put simply, "Sometimes I wake up and say, 'Wow!
-I just lost 10 years off my face!'"
+I just lost 10 years off my face!'
+That's what a good night's sleep can do for you."

-J.Lo admitted that she "let my own self-care needs go completely," but needed that wake-up call in order to realize "how serious the consequences could be of ignoring what my body and mind needed to be healthy—and that's where my journey to wellness began."
+J.Lo admitted that she "let my own self-care needs go completely (even as simple as sleeping or taking ten minutes to just relax)," but needed that wake-up call in order to realize "how serious the consequences could be of ignoring what my body and mind needed to be healthy—and that's where my journey to wellness began."

 The actress reminded her fans that the secret to her ageless beauty is all about her approach.
 Her philosophy is more about "pro-living versus anti-aging."